SCZXH/cfDNA/README.md

 This package includes a tool for calling hotspots using urinary cfDNA sequencing data, extracting fragment patterns in hotspot regions (IFS), building a cancer diagnostic model (specifically, a bladder cancer diagnostic model) with machine learning, and performing cross-validation for model evaluation.

 The hotspot calling package is similar to a tool we previously developed called CRAG (https://github.com/epifluidlab/CRAG).
 CRAG is used to identify hotspot regions in the genome using cfDNA sequencing data from plasma.
-In this case, to identify hotspots in urinary cfDNA sequencing data and locate regions with smaller IFS in the genome, we use a Poisson distribution test instead of the non-negative binomial test used in CRAG.
+In this case, to identify hotspots in urinary (plasma) cfDNA sequencing data and locate regions with smaller IFS in the genome, we use a Poisson distribution test instead of the non-negative binomial test used in CRAG.
 Additionally, the default p-values and FDR values differ between the two methods.

 As the frameworks of the two methods are quite similar, some of the following section of text is copied from https://github.com/epifluidlab/CRAG.